mikejoyceio/portfolio-template/README.md

 **CSS Preprocessor:** SASS with Compass

-Listed below are the resources that referenced while completing this project.

-I started the project using Boostrap which matched the provided mockup, but decided that I wanted to do something a little more challenging with Foundation.
-All changes and the switch to foundation are detailed in the commit history.
+I started the project by using Boostrap which matched the provided mockup, but decided that I wanted to do something a little more challenging with Foundation.
+The switch to Foundation and all further updates and changes are detailed in the commit history.

-I would ideally like to have separate pages for each featured project as opposed to providing further information on each project in a modal, but I wasn't 100% sure if it was a requirement to include modals in the project or not.
+Ideally, I would have liked to have separate pages for each individual featured project as opposed to providing further information on each project in a modal, but I wasn't 100% sure if it was a project requirement to include modals or not.
 For brevity I have included them in the meantime

+Listed below are the resources referenced while completing this project.

 **Foundation Docs**